Main Header Holder

 What is the Application Process for the Head of School Scholarship?

 1. Non-enrolled current 8th graders must successfully complete the Maclay School Admission process and then in addition, complete the Head of School Scholar application.
-Current enrolled Maclay 8th graders must complete the Head of School Scholar application.

 2. Applications and forms are reviewed in January and finalists are notified and requested to complete a short essay or video.